 Flat, molded connectors are available allowing the basic hookup of the three lighting functions and ground.
 Round 1-1/4" knock-out style can be permanently mounted directly onto all Hidden Hitch products or onto a separate plug mounting bracket.
 This provides a clean installation and avoids the potential problems associated with leaving a plug dangling from the rear of the towing vehicle.

-Round 1-1/4" diameter metal connectors are available that allow 1 or 2 additional functions such as back up lights and electric brakes.
+Round 1-1/4" diameter metal connectors are available that allow one or two additional functions such as back up lights and electric brakes.
 These can be mounted on all Hidden Hitch products.

 Additional pins for auxiliary power, trailer battery charging etc. are available using larger 2" diameter, round connectors.
 Typically these are needed for larger trailers and can be mounted directly in the bracket mounted on every Class III and IV Hidden Hitch.